Ilaria Capua: Scientific activities

 Capua’s initiative was covered by the international press including the Wall Street Journal, the New York Times and the Washington Post.
 The English-language scientific press continued to cover the debate, as did mainstream European press.

 Recently, Capua has been coordinator of the workgroup on Avian Influenza of EPIZONE scientific excellence network, which has been set up to improve the control of the epizootic diseases in Europe.
 It consists of more than 300 researchers from 16 international research centres – two of them outside Europe.
 Epizone is a new European Commission project under the sixth research framework programme (FP6), priority 5 (food quality and safety), and it has a budget of €14 million over five years.

 Today, the WHO, FAO, and OIE promote and support better sharing mechanisms, data transparency, and an interdisciplinary approach to improve preparedness for pandemic events.

 Capua has authored and co-authored more than 200 peer-reviewed publications, mainly on viral diseases of animals and diseases that can be transmitted from animals to people.
 She has also co-authored two scientific textbooks concerning influenza and authored four non-fiction books for general readership.
+Capua also serves on the editorial board of Pathogens and Global Health.

 Since June 2016, Capua has been a faculty member with the University of Florida in Gainesville, Florida, U.S. At UF, she has continued to advocate for interdisciplinary work and open science, particularly open access to research data on pandemic diseases.

 In 2021 she raised concerns on gain-of-function experiments.